How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 What does the court consider when considering a claim?

-The courts have a long established practice of considering cases on the division of property, enshrined in law in Article 39 of the Family Code of the Russian Federation - all of it is divided in equal shares for each of the spouses.
-And if it is not possible to divide exactly in half, then from the one who receives a large share, compensation is collected in a similar amount in favor of the deprived.
+The courts have a long-established practice of considering cases of division of property, enshrined in law in Article 39 of the Family Code of the Russian Federation - all of it is divided in equal shares by each of the spouses.
+And if it is not possible to divide exactly in half, then compensation in a similar amount is collected from the one who receives the larger share in favor of the deprived.

-There are cases when it is possible to convince the judge that one spouse has the right to more than half of what has been acquired.
+There are cases when it is possible to convince the judge that one spouse has rights to more than half of the property.
 But such cases are rare and even unique.
-This is associated with the upbringing of common minor children or the misappropriation of common funds during marriage (Article 39 of the RF IC).
+This is associated with raising common minor children or misuse of common funds during marriage (Article 39 of the RF IC).

-When determining which of the spouses and what will get from their common property, the judge must hear both parties as to which of them and what needs more.
+When determining which spouse will receive what from their common property, the judge must hear both sides regarding which of them needs what more.
 The following will be taken into account:

 • accommodations,